 - Click on Graphics settings under the Multiple displays section.

 - Click on the Change default graphics settings under the Defaults settings.

 - Here you can easily turn off the Hardware-accelerated GPU scheduling feature.

 14. Disable in-game Ray Tracing

 Ray Tracing is a display rendering technology that generates an image by tracing the path of light as pixels in an image into one for better visibility and improved graphics quality than usual.
-However, it requires a heavy amount of hardware performance and a couple of graphics cards are compatible with this feature as of now.
+However, it requires a heavy amount of hardware performance and a couple of graphics cards are compatible with this feature.

-Some of the players have reported that disabling this feature in the game settings may fix the crashing issue.
+Some players have reported that disabling this feature in the game settings may fix the crashing issue.
 To do that:

 - Open Call of Duty: Black Ops Cold War > Go to Settings.